-As part of its goal to better serve its membership of emerging companies as well as its government customers, this federal intermediary organization wanted to get full visibility into federal government demand for embedded cyber.
+As part of its goal to better serve its members which include government agencies as well as emerging companies, this federal intermediary organization wanted to get full visibility into federal government demand for embedded cyber.
 Their management team knew that existing market research methods wouldn’t work and there were potentially many other programs with needs that they weren’t able to identify.

-Used Public Spend Forum’s AI-enabled Market Planning and Customer Matching workflow, which leverages our comprehensive demand database and AI-MI™ algorithms, to identify potential customers for embedded cyber
+Used Public Spend Forum’s AI-MI(TM) Demand Visibility workflow, which leverages our comprehensive demand datasets, demand matching algorithms, to identify potential customers for embedded cyber

 First, we identified the “ontology” and market segments (“capability clusters”) for embedded cyber